-The People’s Gatherings project offers all DiEMers the opportunity to become an organiser of local meetings – Gatherings – where Europeans can discuss the future of the politics of their commune, region, and country.
+The People’s Gatherings project offers all DiEMers – individual members and local collectives alike, the opportunity to organise local meetings – Gatherings! – where everyone can come to discuss the future of their community, region, and country.

 Let’s create a Europe worth fighting for!

 COVID-19 has highlighted how the way that our countries are run is failing all of us socially, economically, and environmentally.
-We need to imagine and invest in new ways of living – ones quite different from the policies that created this mess in the first place.
+We need to imagine and organise new ways of living – ones quite different from the policies that created this mess in the first place.

 Politicians and organisations that continue to prioritise the rich and powerful over everyone else cannot lead us out of it.
-Instead, we call our members and friends to take up the torch of deliberative democracy and participate in this new citizen engagement project!
+People, together exercising their power, can!
+So let’s start now!

-Everyone is welcome, even your grandma!
-For the more difficult issues to tackle, you can also call on local experts.
-This is an opportunity to talk to people you admire and local leaders you have been wanting to engage with!
+Finally, remember that everyone is welcome to Gatherings – DiEM25 members or not.
+If you decide to tackle more difficult issues – like Fiscal Policy (yikes!), you can also call on local experts.
+This is an opportunity to talk to people you admire and local leaders you have been wanting to engage with.